 Which leads to the framework.
 Big Data, regardless of the environment it is stored on, handles staggering amounts of information.
 The sensitive nature of much of it must be managed appropriately.
 That data can reside on a server, a data node, or come in the form of configuration files, error logs, system logs, or any of an innumerable amount of file types.
 However, this leads to the analytics.
 The information may be invaluable, but only in the untold number of uses it has.
 The ability to process the storehouses of Big Data is the real prize.
 The emerging trends and possibilities gleaned from the collected information of millions of people can lead to incredible innovation.
 This is only possible if it can be properly analyzed and put to appropriate use.

-Each company has secrets and proprietary information.
+Each company has secrets and proprietary information which require adequate data protection.
 The security measures vary from company to company, but the idea that sensitive information must be kept safe is somewhat universal.
 Applied to Big Data, you have all business and personal data being processed.
 The ultimate database of our time, and is worthy of a similar level of security attention.
 Security cannot be relegated to simply protecting specific nodes or endpoints.
 Any information has three sections: the origin point, often a database, transmission, and the endpoint.
 Each requires a level of security, and monitoring Big Data for security is a daunting task.

 Currently, the system is so large that multiple security approaches are each being applied to individual areas.
 Imagine a police force across the country, but individual laws vary wildly.
 No homogeneous security currently can contend with the scope of big data, leaving security measures to clash with fragmented key and policy management.
 This presents more than a security headache, it presents performance issues as each area must be sated individually and slows analytics.
 Several companies are vying to provide a comprehensive security option for Big Data, but none have yet emerged to create a single source.
 An argument can be made to prevent such from happening.